History of the Jews in China: Shanghai

-Jewish life in Shanghai had really taken off with the arrival of the British.
-Mizrahi Jews from the Middle East came as traders via India and Hong Kong and established some of the leading trading companies in the second half of the 19th century.
+Shanghai Jewish communities included Baghdadi Jews and Ashkenazi Jews from Russia, Eastern Europe, and Central Europe.

+The Baghdadi and Russian Ashkenazi communities predated the influx of Jewish refugees from Nazi Germany and German-occupied Europe.
+Baghdadi Jews came as merchants, including via India in the mid-1850s.
+In 1887, a major donation from David Sassoon funded the establishment of Beth-El, Shanghai's first formally established synagogue.

 Later, after World War I, many Ashkenazi Jews came from Europe.

 Rebbe Meir Ashkenazi (Chabad-Lubavitch) was the Chief Rabbi of Shanghai (1926–1949).

+The Shanghai Jewish Refugees Museum commemorates the experience of Jewish refugees.
+Israeli Prime Minister Benjamin Netanyahu visited the museum and praised Shanghai's historic role as a sanctuary for Jewish refugees.

 Russian Jews

-At the early 20th century many Russian Jews fleeing pogroms in several towns in Russian Empire decided to move to northeast China for permanent settlement (Rabbi Aharon Moshe Kiselev served in Harbin from 1913 until his death in 1949).
+In the early 20th century, many Russian Jews fleeing pogroms in several towns in Russian Empire decided to move to northeast China for permanent settlement (Rabbi Aharon Moshe Kiselev served in Harbin from 1913 until his death in 1949).
 After the Russian Revolution of 1917, many White Russians, fled to Harbin (former Manchuria).
-These included, among others, Dr. Abraham Kaufman, who played a leading role in the Harbin Jewish community after 1919, the parents of future Israeli Prime Minister Ehud Olmert, and Teodor Parnicki at the age of 12.
+These included, among others, Dr. Abraham Kaufman, who played a leading role in the Harbin Jewish community after 1919, and the parents of future Israeli Prime Minister Ehud Olmert.
 According to estimates, over 20,000 Jews lived in Harbin and played a key role in the shaping of local politics, economy and international trade.

+Soviet Russian Jew Grigori Voitinsky played an important role in the establishment of the Chinese Communist Party (CCP) in 1921 through the Comintern.

-Dr. Sun Yat-sen, founder of the Republic of China, admired the Jewish people and Zionism, and he also saw parallels between the persecution of Jews and the domination of China by the Western powers.
+Sun Yat-sen, founder of the Republic of China, admired the Jewish people and Zionism, and he also saw parallels between the persecution of Jews and the domination of China by the Western powers.
 He stated, "Though their country was destroyed, the Jewish nation has existed to this day ...
 [Zionism] is one of the greatest movements of the present time.
 All lovers of democracy cannot help but support wholeheartedly and welcome with enthusiasm the movement to restore your wonderful and historic nation, which has contributed so much to the civilization of the world and which rightfully deserve [sic] an honorable place in the family of nations."

 The Japanese occupation of Northeast China in 1931 and the establishment of Manchukuo in 1932 had a negative impact on the Harbin Jewish community (13,000 in 1929).
-Most of those Jews left Harbin for Tianjin, Shanghai, and the British Mandate of Palestine.
+White Russian fascist elements engaged in antisemitism towards the Jews of Harbin and the Japanese authorities tolerated this antisemitism.
+Most of those Jews left Harbin for Tianjin, Shanghai and the British Mandate of Palestine.
 Until 1939, the Russian Jews were about 5,000 in Shanghai.